samikchyad/my-own-webpage/README.md

 ### Create a repository

-Head over to GitHub and create a new public repository named username.github.io, where username is your username (or organization name) on GitHub.
+Head over to GitHub and create a new public repository named username.github.io, where username is your username on GitHub.

 If the first part of the repository doesn’t exactly match your username, it won’t work, so make sure to get it right.